Defines a set of partitions, which can be attached to a software-defined asset or job.

 partition_key_range = PartitionKeyRange(start="a", end="c") # Represents ["a", "b", "c"]

-Creates a schedule from a time window-partitioned job a job that targets time window-partitioned or statically-partitioned assets.
-The job can also be multipartitioned, as long as one of the partitions dimensions is time-partitioned.
+Creates a schedule from a job that targets time window-partitioned or statically-partitioned assets.
+The job can also be multi-partitioned, as long as one of the partition dimensions is time-partitioned.

 The schedule executes at the cadence specified by the time partitioning of the job or assets.